-- Applicants must be 16 years of age or older by the state examination date.
+- Applicants must be 16 years of age or older.
 To apply to SRJC you must be 18 years or older, a high school graduate or have passed the high school proficiency exam.
 If you are currently in high school or under the age of 18, you must submit a High School Concurrent Enrollment form along with your SRJC Application.
 As this course is 6 units (starting 6/13/17), you will not need a signed waiver by your high school to take the course in the summer.
 The number of units does not exceed the amount you are allowed to take in the spring and fall (starting 6/13/17).
 Contact Admissions and Records for more information.

 - Students on academic probation or progress probation are not eligible.
 Contact a Health Sciences Counselor if you have any questions.

-- All students starting the Nurse Assistant Program may be fingerprinted.
+- All students starting any Nurse Assistant Program must be fingerprinted.
 Criminal background screening must be completed and the student must be cleared of criminal convictions before he/she can certified by the Department of Health Services, state of California.
-Fingerprints will done the first few days of class by a method called live scan fingerprint.
-No other type of fingerprint is acceptable.
+Fingerprints will be done the first few days of class by a method called Live Scan fingerprinting.
+No other type of fingerprinting is acceptable.
 This method requires completion of form BCII 8016, which we will provide.